 The World Bank and partners are monitoring the crisis and the socioeconomic impacts of COVID-19 through a series of high-frequency phone surveys, as countries move through the pandemic and into economic recovery.
 In-person surveys are often impossible due to social distancing, making phone surveys an attractive option given its track record for successfully collecting timely data to inform evidence during crises.

-Overview of High-Frequency Monitoring by the World Bank
+Overview of Household Monitoring by the World Bank

 The World Bank has significant experience using phone surveys to monitor welfare in many circumstances, including in times of crisis and in response to emergencies.
 As documented in the book Data Collection in Fragile States: Innovations from Africa and Beyond, phone surveys were successfully rolled out during the Ebola crisis and have been used to monitor the impact of extreme climate events.
 The first initiatives, Listening to Africa and Listening to LAC, date back to 2011.
 While in most cases these surveys have been short-lived, some of them have been running for many years.
 For example, Listening to Tajikistan, a panel survey, has been under implementation for more than five years and over 62 survey rounds.